Statistical rigor built in

 Deflated Sharpe Ratio

 When an optimizer tests hundreds or thousands of parameter combinations, the best result will look impressive by pure chance.
-The Deflated Sharpe Ratio (DSR) corrects for this multiple-testing bias.
+The Deflated Sharpe Ratio (DSR) discounts that lucky-winner effect so we judge a backtest against the right bar.

 • Uses the number of independent trials to adjust the significance threshold for the Sharpe Ratio.